 MyPaymentPlus allows students to purchase meals and snacks with a PIN number.
 Parents may view their child’s food services account and add additional funds online when needed.
 Students may also add money to their pre-paid account by cash or check.
 Create or sign in to your MyPaymentPlus account now.

 A balanced breakfast is proven to help kids pay better attention in class and improve memory.
-Every day, Boyle County Schools serve nutrional breakfasts that meet USDA guidlines, including fruits, whole grains and low fat or fat free milk.
-Breaktast is included in the free or reduced meals program.
+Every day, Boyle County Schools serve nutritional breakfasts that meet USDA guidelines, including fruits, whole grains and low fat or fat-free milk.
+Breakfast is included in the free or reduced meals program.

 Boyle County Schools follow USDA Smart Snack nutritional guidelines for healthy food and beverages sold to children during the school day.
 The program encourages students to make healthier snack choices that give them the nutrition they need to grow and learn.

-During the months of June and July, free breakfasts and lunches are provided for children 18 years old and under.
+During the months of June and July, the Boyle County Summer Food Service Program provides free breakfasts and lunches to all children ages 18 years old and under.
 Meals are served Monday through Friday, at various locations throughout Boyle County.
-Adults may purchase breakfast for $1.85 and lunch for $3.35.
+Adults may purchase breakfast for $1.75 and lunch for $3.35.

 *Your children may qualify for free or reduced priced meals.
 If your child qualifies for free or reduced lunch, he or she may also qualify for low-cost health insurance or reduced instructional, textbook, parking, testing and college application fees.
 By allowing Nutrition Services to share your status information, you may be able to take advantage of additional programs.